geekbot-com/technical-assessment/README.md

     - When you finish the migration from a static to a dynamic website use the templates found under the tests subdirectory to test your newly create routes and models

-    - You can run the test by running: `./tests.sh`
+    - You can execute the test by running: `./tests.sh` in the base directory

 - [X] Caching: